vryzhov/COSC416-2024/lab6/README.md

 LIMIT 10
 ```

-The output below again is different.
-The last column with the list of genres may look surprising with "Toy Story" being an Adventure.
+Again, the output is slightly different.
+The last column with the list of genres may look  a bit surprising with "Toy Story" being an Adventure.
 However, "Toy Story" is listed under
 "Children", "Animation", "Comedy", "Adventure", and "Fantasy."
-It's because Diana's average rating for "Adventure" (_3.1857_) is higher than her global average rating (_3.1511_), Toy Story appears in this list.
+It's because Diana's average rating for "Adventure" (_3.1857_) is higher than her global average rating (_3.1511_), Toy Story appears in this recommendation list.

 <pre>
 ╒════════════════════════════════════════════════╤══════════╤═════╤══════════╤═════════════════════════════════════════╕